 Before adding any fluid, be sure that the correct type will be used.
-Correct type is shown on the dipstick.
+Use only MERCON® fluid.

 Add fluid in 1/2 pint (.25L) increments through the filler tube to bring the level to the correct area on the dipstick.
 DO NOT OVERFILL.
 If the level is above the top hole on the dipstick, excess fluid should be removed by a qualified technician.